electron/electron/docs/api/file-object.md

 # `File` object

-The DOM's File interface provides abstraction around native files, in order to let users work on native files directly with the HTML5 file API.
+The DOM's File interface provides abstraction around native files in order to let users work on native files directly with the HTML5 file API.
 Electron has added a `path` attribute to the `File` interface which exposes the file's real path on filesystem.

 Example on getting a real path from a dragged-onto-the-app file: